xgfone/go-view/README.md

 # go-view

 It is a manager of the HTML view template engine.
 You can register more than one template engine, and get it by the extension of the template filename to render HTML.
+Support Go `1.9+`.

 ## Install